What are the living conditions in our program?

 Our program does not have urban comforts or luxuries.
 It is located in a small town, approximately 3 hours from Quito, and the surrounding rural areas.

-The climate in Archidona and Tena is warm and humid.
+The climate in Tena and the Napo Province is warm and humid.
 The temperatures vary between 75-85 degrees Fahrenheit during the day with an average humidity of 80%.
 During the night, temperatures drop to 65-75 degrees Fahrenheit.
 The rainy season is June to August (during which it can rain all day), and the rest of the year you can expect one shower daily.

 The electrical currency and plug type is the same as in the US (110V), although often they are two-prong rather than three-prong outlets, so you may want to bring an adapter (3 to 2 prongs) or you can buy one here.